MailTape/MailTape-v1/_posts/2024-01-21-Trifouille1er.md

 ## [Patricia Taxxon](https://patriciataxxon.bandcamp.com/) – Gnaw

 Anto: **"**Be ready, it is not impossible that one of the next episodes will be devoted to the universe of this artist in which it is difficult not to get lost.
-His latest EP was released two weeks ago, adding to the 75 others that we counted on his bandcamp (!!).
+Her latest EP was released two weeks ago, adding to the 75 others that we counted on her bandcamp (!!).
 Yes, she is productive, that’s saying something.
 <br>So the choice is yours, there is something for all tastes.
 Here, for example, with Gnaw, we have a slightly dark piece, which grabs us by the collar to slap us in the face a few times.
 It may seem violent but no, listen carefully, there is something hidden behind this apparent brutality.**"**

 ## [Ko Shin Moon](https://koshinmoon.bandcamp.com/) – Konyali